glynch-NA/SAP-1-Breadboard/README.md

 - **Memory Address Register** - Selects memory location from bus or manually.

--**Random Access Memory** - Program and data storage.
+- **Random Access Memory** - Program and data storage.
 Can be programmed manually.

 - **Instruction Register** - Instruction storage from bus to control logic.